Nina Lansbury Hall

-Nina brings an interdisciplinary background to the role, after working in environmental and social issues in research and non-government organisations.
-Before joining UQ, Nina was a research scientist at CSIRO, conducting social research on environmental issues, particularly around energy efficiency and energy technologies, and previously was a senior research consultant at the Institute for Sustainable Futures (UTS).
+Nina brings a multidisciplinary background to the role, after working in environmental and social sustainability issues in research and non-government organisations.
+Before joining UQ, Nina was a senior research scientist at CSIRO, conducting social research on environmental issues, particularly around energy efficiency and energy technologies, and previously was a senior research consultant at the Institute for Sustainable Futures (UTS).
 She holds a PhD in environmental studies, which examined the policy influence of climate change social movements.
 Nina has also worked with non-government organisations to coordinate and research environmental and climate impacts, as director of the Climate Action Network Australia, and research co-ordinator at the Mineral Policy Institute.

 Nina’s career has been motivated by an aim to create and contribute to high-impact research that responds to complex or ‘wicked’ environmental and social challenges in Australia and globally.
 Her current research at UQ examines the implementation challenges and opportunities for the UN Sustainable Development Goals; sustainable provision and evaluation of water, sanitation and hygiene in development, including in Australia’s remote Aboriginal communities; integrated water resource management and communication of river catchments; community-led sustainability initiatives, including on wind energy generation; and processes towards conducting transdisciplinary research collaborations.